ONSgeo/geospatial-training/_docs/guides/python_install.md

       `pip install .\mapclassify-2.4.2-py3-none-any.whl`

-You should hopefully have a fully functional Python for all the Geo_libraries.
+You should hopefully have a fully functional Python for all the geo-libraries.